BobBuildTool/bob/doc/manual/extending.rst

  * ``url``: URL of Jenkins instance
  * ``windows``: True if Jenkins runs on Windows

-See the jenkins-cobertura plugin in the "contrib" directory for an example.
+See the jenkins-cobertura plugin in the `contrib <https://github.com/BobBuildTool/bob/tree/master/contrib>`_ directory for an example.
 The default implementation in Bob looks like this::

     def jenkinsJobCreate(config, **info):